jekyll/jekyll-import/_docs/usage.md

     })'
 {% endhighlight %}

-Where IMPORTER is the name of the specific importer.
+Where `MyImporter` is the name of the specific importer.

 <div class="note info">
   <h5>Note: Always double-check migrated content</h5>